angelicaccc/ConixOS/README.md

 # ConixOS is a hobby operating system project aimed at personal use, servers, and so on.
 I am still learning about bare-metal programming and operating systems, so feedback and support are always welcome.

-# The operating system uses GRUB as its default bootloader currently, it is quite simple, merely displaying a message, but in the future, it will include more features such as Unix headers and much more.
+# The operating system currently uses GRUB as its default bootloader.
+At the moment, it is quite simple and only displays a message.
+In the future, it will include more features, such as Unix headers and much more.